Los Solidarios: Initiation

 As their initial attempts to coordinate workers' and soldiers' councils stalled, Los Solidarios pivoted towards a different tactic: assassination.
-One of the first plans of Los Solidarios had been to assassinate Martínez Anido and police chief Miguel Arlegui, but they halted preparations after discovering that the two had planned to stage a fake assassination attempt against themselves, as pretext for continuing political repression.
+One of the first plans of Los Solidarios had been to assassinate Martínez Anido and police chief Miguel Arlegui, but they halted preparations after discovering that the two had planned to stage a fake assassination attempt against themselves, as a pretext for continuing political repression.
 The two officials' ultimate objective had been to carry out a massacre against syndicalists on Saint Bartholemew's Day.
-Martínez Anido stationed pistoleros outside of a hospital, where Pestaña was recovering from gunshot wounds from a prior assassination attempt, with orders to kill him after he was discharged.
+Martínez Anido stationed pistoleros (strikebreakers) outside of a hospital, where Pestaña was recovering from gunshot wounds from a prior assassination attempt, with orders to kill him after he was discharged.
 The plot was publicised by the Catalan press, preventing it from going ahead.
 On 24 October 1922, after Prime Minister Sánchez-Guerra was informed of the plot, he dismissed the two of them from their positions.
 Governorship of the province of Barcelona was temporarily turned over to the Provincial Court of Barcelona|Provincial Court.

 In January 1923, the government introduced new labour laws which legalised individual trade unions and permitted collective bargaining under government supervision.
 The new law also prohibited national trade union centers and the adoption of a political ideology by trade unions, which restrained the activities of the CNT.
 On 10 March 1923, CNT General Secretary Salvador Seguí was murdered by pistoleros.
-Many anarchists claimed the assassination to have been carried out under the orders of the Catalan employers' federation; while sensationalist newspapers spread rumours that the attack had been carried out by anarchists, who had grown frustrated with the moderate leadership of the CNT.
-Los Solidarios themselves claimed that the assassination had been carried out by agents of the monarchy, as an attempt to cover up the role of King Alfonso XIII in the defeat at Annual.
+Many anarchists claimed the assassination was carried out on the orders of the Catalan employers' federation; while sensationalist newspapers spread rumours that the attack had been carried out by anarchists, who had grown frustrated with the moderate leadership of the CNT.
+Los Solidarios themselves claimed the assassination were carried out by agents of the monarchy, as an attempt to cover up the role of King Alfonso XIII in the defeat at the Battle of Annual.
 After the CNT organised a general strike in Seguí's honour on 13 March 1923, the police arrested more than 900 people.